Skip to main content

 2. response object: The HTTP response object.

-4. next: The function to call the next middleware.
+3. next: The function that calls the next middleware.

 // Do something

-You can see we do not have next argument in this middleware function.
-This middleware function only care about it’s own business and do not call next().
-It is because the core of EverShop will take care of calling the next middleware in this case.
+Notice that this middleware function doesn't have the next argument.
+This type of middleware only handles its own tasks and doesn't call next().
+The core of EverShop takes care of calling the next middleware in this case.

 // Do something